-Kia ora koutou
+Kia ora koutou,

-The past year (1 July 2024 to 30 June 2025) has been one of the toughest environments local councils have ever seen with significant Government reforms in play, financial pressures as a result of increased costs and new compliance standards, and a changing policy environment led by Government.
+The past year (1 July 2024-30 June 2025) has been one of the toughest environments local councils have ever seen with significant Government reforms in play, financial pressures as a result of increased costs and new compliance standards, and a changing policy environment led by Government.

 Our biggest challenge is the future delivery of our Water Services.
-Government standards combined with ageing infrastructure mean that we will need to invest hundreds of millions of dollars into our water supply, wastewater and stormwater over the next ten years.
-Through the 2025-34 Long Term Plan (LTP), we consulted on three options for the delivery of our water services with our preferred option stated as an independent Council Controlled Organisation (CCO) wholly owned by Council.
-As we worked with other councils to look at ways to reduce costs, new options developed.
-We therefore consulted again in May 2025 with our preferred option a joint-Council CCO.
+Through the 2025-34 Long Term Plan (LTP), we consulted on three options for the delivery of our water services with our preferred option stated as an independent Council Controlled Organisation (CCO).
+As other options developed, we consulted again in May 2025 with our preferred option a joint-Council CCO.
 Our 2025-34 LTP was developed and adopted on 30 June 2025 based on the assumption our water services would be delivered by a CCO from 1 July 2027.